The Roan antelope, the bandit of the savannah. it looks like a bandit, don’t you think, with its contrasting light and dark facial markings.

 It is a mixture of colored hairs and white hairs, which means that the coat stays the same color as the animal gets older rather than fading to white.

-In the case of the Roan antelope, it is these mixed hairs that gives it the buff or fawn colouring along its flanks and the vibrant reddish color to its upper parts.
+In the case of the Roan antelope, it is these mixed hairs that gives it its colouring.
+That’s the buff or fawn colouring along its flanks and the vibrant reddish colour to its upper parts.
 That is where the Roan antelope, bandit of the savannah, gets its name.